-Companies at the end of the supply chain, such as restaurants and fishmongers, are only expected to trace back from the point of serving to customers or sale.
-Historic traceability of servings or sales to final consumers are therefore not required, but all other traceability steps (e.g. receipts and deliveries to consumer serving sites and handing at non-consumer serving sites) still require historic records as per 5.1.3.
+Organisations at the end of the supply chain, such as restaurants and fishmongers, are only expected to trace back from the point of serving or sale.
+Historic traceability of servings or sales to final consumers are therefore not required, but all other traceability steps (e.g. receipts and deliveries to consumer serving sites and handling at non-consumer serving sites) still require historic records as per 5.1.3.

-All other companies are expected to trace back from the sales invoice.
+All other organisations are expected to trace back from the sales invoice.